edhors/Task-Manager-MCP/docs/README.md

 # Task Manager MCP

-A modern task management system built with Python, featuring a FastAPI backend and SQLAlchemy for data persistence.
+A modern task management system built with Python, featuring FastMCP and SQLAlchemy for data persistence.

 ## Features